Updated: Aug 10, 2021

 I trusted Mommy, so I would always repeat those words until I fell asleep.
 And guess what?
 I was never eaten by monsters.

-Even though I didn’t know the depth of "Jesus is protecting me and keeping me from all harm" as a kid, those words comforted me and gave me peace of mind.
+Even though I didn’t know the depth of the words "Jesus is protecting me and keeping me from all harm" as a kid, they comforted me and gave me peace of mind.

-Last year, I had a very interesting dream.
-I was sleeping in my bed and a demon was smothering me with its presence.
+A few years ago, I had a very interesting dream.
+I was sleeping in my bed, and a demon was smothering me with its presence.
 It had no face, but I knew it was an evil spirit.